Aquaponic gardening is a fascinating way to grow two food products—vegetables and fish—together in an organic, symbiotic ecosystem.

 While dead fish usually float to the surface and are easily detected, this isn't always true and a rotting fish carcass can very quickly spike your ammonia and endanger the rest of your fish.
 The next most common reason is that there is an anaerobic zone somewhere in your grow beds.

-This describes an area of your beds where material has built up and is not decomposing aerobically, i.e. with oxygen, but has instead become stagnant.
+This describes an area of your beds where the material has built up and is not decomposing aerobically, i.e. with oxygen, but has instead become stagnant.
 It probably also smells badly, and typically nothing will grow there.
 Anaerobic zones are easily remedied by simply agitating the media with a stick and allowing the stuck, rotting material to wash out of the grow bed.

-Note that in contrast to ammonia and nitrite, nitrate levels can go as high as 500 to 700 ppm without harming the fish.
+Keep in mind that in contrast to ammonia and nitrite, nitrate levels can go as high as 500 to 700 ppm without harming the fish.

 Maintaining a very low pH (below 6.0) can also be stressful.
 If you see your pH dropping to 6.4 or below, you will want to take immediate action to buffer it back up using a calcium or potassium compound.
 Finally, insufficient filtration of the solid waste and not enough dissolved oxygen (less than 4 ppm) are, not surprisingly, other forms of chemical stress.

-Biological stress in an aquaponics system
+Biological Stress in an Aquaponics System

-This last category refers to viruses, bacteria, fungi and parasites.
+This last category refers to viruses, bacteria, fungi and, parasites.
 Just like in our world, most of these pathogens are often present but only fully express themselves when the right conditions occur.
 For fish, this likely means that some of the stress factors listed above must also be in place for biological threats to have an impact.

-So, just think like a fish and give them a relatively stress-free environment and they will live long in your aquaponics system—and be delicious at harvest!
+At the end of the day, just think like a fish and give them a relatively stress-free environment and they will live long in your aquaponics system—and be delicious at harvest!